RoelantD/Workshop-Back-To-The-Future/part-1/1-9-train-model.md

 ---

 ### 📝 Exercise: Feature Selection and Data Leakage

+👉 **Build Along:**
+Experiment with the `exclude_cols` list in your script.
+Try including or excluding different columns and see how it affects your features.
+Discuss or note your findings.

 Take a look at the columns in your dataset.
 Which columns do you think should be included as features, and which should be excluded?
 Write down your thoughts and try different options in your code.